igwgames/create-nes-game/generators/shared/README.template.md

 1. Download [create-nes-game](https://cppchriscpp.github.io/create-nes-game/), if you haven't already.
 2. (Optional) Run `./create-nes-game install` to install the tool globally
 3. Run `create-nes-game download-dependencies` to download dependencies of this game into this folder
+4. Proceed to the next section to build the rom.

 ## Building the game